skip to Main Content

 3. The alteration is made effective by an order pursuant to the courts curing the will.

 To explain part 3, the Courts can rectify an error in a will to ensure the will reflects the testator’s intentions and is valid.
-This is done when the will-writer had a clear intent to modify the will, but did not make a valid modification or made a mistake.
-If the Courts understand a mistake was made they can rectify the error.
+This happens when the will-writer had a clear intent to modify the will, but did not make a valid modification or made a mistake.
+The courts can rectify an error when it’s clear that the testator made a mistake.

 Using White-Out to Modify a Will